Frequently Asked Questions

 If you're having trouble understanding the material that's being covered in class, our coaches can provide you a quick review of the mathematical concepts to better understanding.
 The Math Center is not a substitute for class.

 If you are studying for a test or exam, Math Center coaches can help you review and understand for your test/exam preparation.

 Who works in the Math Center?

 Math Center Coaches are graduate and undergraduate Gallaudet University students who are majoring in math, education, business, computer science, physics and other fields of study.
-A full-time faculty member as Math Center Coordinator supervises the Math Center.
+The Math Center Coordinator. a full-time faculty, supervises the Math Center.